It SUCKS when you put so much effort into a calorie-restricted diet, training multiple days a week, and educating yourself.

 It’s sad that so many men give up on their health & fitness goals because they conclude that dieting doesn’t work.
 Or they slave away for hours on end at the gym.
 Only to get no results from it.
 This is both demoralizing and would be enough to dishearten anyway.
 Nevertheless, I hope that after reading this article you understand that to achieve your fitness goals, you need to have the right approach.
 That is, you need to incorporate these fundamental pillars of fitness & nutrition.

-You can’t go out to eat with friends, go to barbecues, have a casual drink with your partner, or celebrate birthdays.
-Sounds like a boring life to me.
-As far as I’m concerned, the whole purpose of living a healthy lifestyle is to lead a high quality life.
-It shouldn’t detract from your life.
+That means you can’t go out to eat with friends, go to barbecues, have a casual drink with your partner, or celebrate birthdays.
+Sounds like a boring life.
+The whole purpose of living a healthy lifestyle is to lead a high quality life – it shouldn’t detract from your life.

 If this is the case, you’re doing it wrong.